Djeidi Gassama

-Djeidi Hamara Gassama (born 10 September 2003) is a professional footballer who plays as a winger for club Rangers.
-Born in Mauritania, he has represented France at youth international level.
+Djeidi Hamara Gassama (born 10 September 2003) is a Mauritanian professional footballer who plays as a winger for club Rangers and the Mauritania national team.
+He has also represented France at youth international level.

 Club career

 Paris Saint-Germain

 A former youth academy player of Brest, Gassama joined Paris Saint-Germain (PSG) in 2019.
 He signed his first professional contract with the club in July 2020.
 On 14 May 2022, he made his professional debut in a 4–0 league win against Montpellier.

 On 6 September 2022, Gassama joined Belgian club Eupen on a season-long loan deal.

 Sheffield Wednesday

 On 15 August 2023, Gassama joined EFL Championship club Sheffield Wednesday.
 He made his debut on 19 August 2023 against Preston North End coming off the bench.
 His first goal came on 1 January 2024 against Hull City with a fine effort from 25 yards.

 The following season, he won the clubs player of the month for January scoring twice.
 He finished the season winning the Wise Old Owl Player of the Year award.
 During pre-season for the 2025–26 season, Gassama was heavily linked with a move to Rangers, with manager Russell Martin saying the move was "all done at our end."